MichaelCurrin/dev-cheatsheets/cheatsheets/python/files-and-paths/pathlib.md

 ---
 title: Pathlib
-description: A new built-in alternative to using `os.path`
+description: A built-in alternative to using `os.path`, since Python 3.4
 ---

 ## Resources